Git

 - [deleted] serverfix

-Basically all this does is remove the pointer from the server.
+Basically all this does is to remove the pointer from the server.
 The Git server will generally keep the data there for a while until a garbage collection runs, so if it was accidentally deleted, it’s often easy to recover.

 scroll-to-top